branner-non-code/notes/notes/content/Kozierok_TCP-IP_Guide/kozierok_ch_06_OSI_reference_model_layers.md

 ## Data Link Layer (Layer 2)

 Defines the boundaries of what is considered a network.
-Deals with local networks.
+Deals with local networks and low-level messages between them.

  * A.k.a.
 DLL or "link layer"
  * often divided into two sublayers: logical link control (LLC) and media access control (MAC) following IEEE 802.